joelverhagen/joelverhagen.com/_posts/2020-12-08-fastest-net-csv-parsers.md

 <img class="center" src="{% attachment diagram-1.png %}" width="700" height="576" />

-As you can see the fast implementation is the broken `string.Split`.
-Not _too surprising_ since it doesn't even try to handle CSV character escaping or fields surrounded by quotes.
+As you can see the fastest implementation is the broken `string.Split`.
+This result is not surprising since it doesn't even try to handle CSV character escaping or fields surrounded by quotes.
 Said another way, it's not a real implementation unless you know your data will never have quoted fields or escaped characters... or multiline fields... wanna take that bet?
+I could make it even faster by immediately returning an empty list 🙄.

-The fastest CSV parser I tested is a dark horse, the [**mgholam.fastCSV**](https://www.nuget.org/packages/mgholam.fastCSV) library!
+The fastest CSV parser I tested is a dark horse, the **mgholam.fastCSV** library!

 Shockingly, the most popular **CsvHelper** came in 9th place, parsing more than twice as slowly as the fastest solution.